kasparsd/widget-output-cache/readme.md

 Stable tag: trunk
 License: GPLv2 or later

-Cache widget and menu output in WordPress transients.
+Improve website performance by caching widget and menu output in WordPress transients.

 ## Description

-Uses PHP output buffering to extract widget output and store it into WordPress transients for later retrieval.
-Transient expiry is set to five minutes.
+Uses the `pre_wp_nav_menu` filter (introduced in WordPress 3.9) to short-circuit menu rendering and PHP output buffering to extract widget output and store it into WordPress transients for later retrieval.

 It is a quick fix for bad behaving plugins that parse RSS feeds or call remote URLs on every page load.